• Home

 (she/her/hers)

-Veronica has been with CRB since December 2020 and is passionate about providing families the help they need to fulfill their needs.
-Before joining the CRB team, she owned a restaurant and provided teenagers with part-time jobs to help them develop skills and stay busy.
-Veronica’s favorite part of working at CRB is helping families find their necessities and connecting them to resources.
-In her free time, she enjoys spending time with family and cooking.
+Veronica/Vero has been with CRB since December 2020 and is passionate about providing families with the help and resources they need.
+Before joining CRB, she owned a restaurant and recruited teenagers for part-time jobs.
+Vero started in the LINC program before taking on the Early Learning Coordinator position for the Early Learning programs.
+In her free time, she enjoys spending time with her family and cooking.

 Mehria Zamiry